vuxcode/pr1-project-crowcoders/time-report.md

 **Wednesday, 2025-04-23**
 - (5 min.
 Webdev).
 Fixed the dummy text layout (it was a simple div-width issue but my brain wasn't braining yesterday).
-- (10 min.
-Programming).
+- (1 hr).
 Researched some code, realized I'm trying to use syntax (ex. $())from JS libraries and not "pure" JS.
 Explains why things don't work as expected.
 (2 min later:) NVM it can also be used as a shortcut for a document function in JS.
-- (30 min.
-Programming).
-Tried using the <button> element instead of <div id="tile">, ended up with a cryptid.
-Tried modifying the function() that is intended to control interactivity as well, but didn't get very far with that since I need to have the elements sorted before I can define the syntax for the function().
+ Tried using the < button > element instead of < div id="tile" >, ended up with a cryptid.
+Tried modifying the function() that is intended to control interactivity as well, but didn't get very far with that since I need to have the elements sorted before I can
+ define the syntax for the function().
+Experimented with some functions.
+Trying to untangle different syntaxes.